davidgasquez/handbook/content/learning.md

   * The give into the Technical side.
 * When discovering a pattern, try to abstract it as much as you can instead of applying it only to a certain area.
 Once you made this abstraction you will have a new mental model.
 * Learning to program shapes the mind the same way a new language does.
 Each learning help modelling the world.
+* Use spaced repetition.
+Make cards that are [atomic, connected and meaningful](https://ncase.me/remember/).

 ## [Capture, Organize, Synthesize](http://gordonbrander.com/pattern/capture-organize-synthesize/)